Setting up Kilonova: an interactive guide

 Prerequisites

-• An Ubuntu server (22.04 or later, 23.10 makes life a bit easier with the grader, though).
+• An Ubuntu server (recommended: 24.04 or later, minimum: 22.04).
 Something else may work, but I can't make sure your packages match up correctly;

 • Some system administration skills;